wazuh/wazuh-documentation/source/migration-guide/wazuh-indexer.rst

    .. include:: /_templates/installations/indexer/common/enable_indexer.rst

 #.
-Repeat steps 3-9 until all the nodes are upgraded (data nodes first and then master nodes).
+For multi-node deployments, repeat steps 4-10 until all the nodes are upgraded.

 #.
-After all nodes are updated, restart Filebeat.
+After all the nodes are updated, restart Filebeat.

    .. tabs::